KediDili/Creaturebook/possible-faq.md

 - First, you need to have discovered a creature.
 If you already have, use the mod's menu opening keybind while no other menu is open.
 You can find it in your config.json, or install Generic Mod Config Menu to easily change it.
 The default keybind is `LeftControl + LeftShift + B`.

 ### How do I discover a creature?
 - There are two ways.
-One is via clicking a tile (with the Creaturebook item in hand) that 's set to  get you to discover a creature instantly.
+One is via clicking a tile (with the Creaturebook item in hand) that 's set to  get you to discover a creature instantly (Note that this feature is completely untested).
 The second and primary way is clicking to anything that has got a page in Creaturebook and that's coded into the game as an NPC (So yes, using Custom Companions will work, fellow authors.) with Creaturebook item in hand.

 ### How do I obtain Creaturebook item?
 - That depends on what your `WayToGetNotebookItem` config is set to.
 It's valid values are `Letter`, `Inventory` and `Events`.
 The value names should be self explaining.
 Use Generic Mod Config Menu for easier configuration.